Synthetixio/SIPs/content/srs/sr-2.md

 -	Elect seats have the power to hire/replace the non-elect seats (via council vote).
 -	Elected Seats will have a 6-month term, with elections to be held in the first two weeks of every October and April.
 -	For the first epoch, stipends will remain as they have been for previous Council members (i.e. 2,000 SNX per month), with a review to be conducted and a potentially new proposed incentive model moving forward.
 This will generate savings of 20,000 SNX per month for the Treasury.
--	The pDAO will continue to validate, stage, and execute upgrades to Synthetix in the short term with the scope to reconsider alternate models (e.g. Risk Council as proposed in SIP-401).
+-	The pDAO will continue to validate, stage, and execute upgrades to Synthetix in the short term with the scope to reconsider alternate models (e.g. Risk Council as proposed in [SIP-401](https://sips.synthetix.io/sips/sip-401/)).

 This proposed model has been designed to ensure key responsibilities are directly delegated to council members for which they are ultimately accountable.
 A consolidated council function will be nimbler, enact more rapid change and engage more actively with key stakeholders across the Synthetix protocol.

 #### Identification, Formation, and Operationalisation of Core Working Groups

 There is a lot of work to be done across many different workstreams to return Synthetix to its former glory days.
 To do so efficiently and effectively, core working groups will be defined and formed.
-Under this proposal and the attached vision, Synthetix will require several functions such as sales, customer support, analytics, development, etc.
+Under this proposal and the attached [2025 vision](https://mirror.xyz/0xF0Ab6151b0705790378b4c3504918a85c5E39246/DEuFmBrXyjaxe7CFFhzrotdyZFsG9xnFpLd2t3TFAro), Synthetix will require several functions such as sales, customer support, analytics, development, etc.

-Each working group’s function, roles, and responsibilities will be directly aligned with the Synthetix 2025 vision.
+Each working group’s function, roles, and responsibilities will be directly aligned with the [Synthetix 2025 vision](https://mirror.xyz/0xF0Ab6151b0705790378b4c3504918a85c5E39246/DEuFmBrXyjaxe7CFFhzrotdyZFsG9xnFpLd2t3TFAro).
 Importantly, Working Groups will be held accountable for the delivery of core workstreams and report to the Spartan Council.

 As previously mentioned, the CC model of hiring over 20 globally remote individuals is resulting in mass inefficiencies.
 To overcome this, Working Group members will be co-located in the same time zone(s) to create an environment where team culture can grow, turnaround and iteration of work is rapid, team cohesion is strong, members become more accountable to one another, etc. One will be hired and operate out of Sydney, Australia with my oversight, with scope for another one (initially at least) in an additional geography.